loevgaard/SyliusBrandPlugin/README.md

 }
 ```

-> **Note:** The `BrandAwareTrait` already includes the Doctrine ORM mapping attributes, so you don't need to add any additional mapping configuration.
+> The `BrandAwareTrait` already includes the Doctrine ORM mapping attributes, so you don't need to add any additional mapping configuration.

 ### Step 5: Configure Sylius resource